iadvize/documentation/Documentation.md

 In alpha version, we will make it available manually for the specific customers you have selected.

 ## App Authentication
-The authentication section is where you set your app’s needs to retrieve data from iAdvize and the app you want it to be connected to.
+The App Authentication section is where you can set the authentication information that the final user will have to enter in order to install your connector.
+Once the user authenticated, the connector will be able to access the right data from iAdvize and from the third-party app.
+For example, you can ask the user for his/her third app's email and password.
 Users will need to follow these authentication steps to install your app.

 **Define app's authentication fields**
 You can add fields and define the type of entry you need (text, numeric, etc.).